Skip to content

 The safest way to comply is not to remember to do it by hand.
 It’s to automate the process end to end.

-1. Structured data capture.
-The guest fills in their data on a digital form that validates required fields in real time before allowing them to continue.
-No blank fields.
-No impossible dates.
-No badly formatted documents.
+The first is structured data capture.
+The guest fills in their data on a digital form that validates required fields in real time before letting them continue: no blank fields, no impossible dates, no badly formatted documents.

-2. Automatic submission to SES.HOSPEDAJES.
-No manual steps that can be forgotten.
-With submission confirmation and a record of the Ministry’s response.
-If submission fails, immediate alerts so you can fix it before the 24-hour deadline closes.
+The second is automatic submission to SES.HOSPEDAJES, with no manual steps that can be forgotten, with submission confirmation and a record of the Ministry’s response.
+If submission fails, an immediate alert lets you fix it before the 24-hour deadline closes.

-3. Full traceability.
-An auditable log of every communication: what was sent, when, with what batch code, and what the response was.
-In a potential inspection this is gold.
-It demonstrates diligence and reduces the classification.
+The third is full traceability: an auditable log of every communication, with what was sent, when, with what batch code, and what the response was.
+In a potential inspection, that’s what makes the difference.
+The classification is fixed by the offence type and is not negotiable, but documented diligence is what pushes the amount down.

 • Digital check-in in 9 languages.
 The guest fills in their data from the phone with real-time validation.
 You can’t advance with mandatory fields blank or invalid formats.